 Test scores for speaking, writing, listening, and reading.
 The Dutch proficiency tests were constructed by the Centraal Instituut Toetsontwikkeling (CITO; Central Institute for Test Development) and the Bureau Interculturele Evaluatie (Bureau ICE; Bureau for Intercultural Evaluation) – two large test battery constructors in the Netherlands.
 The four tests are administered and taken individually.
 The degree of difficulty of the examinations was held constant over time, by applying a specific Item Response Theory (IRT) model, namely the One-Parameter Logistic Model – an advanced type of Rasch model.
 A decisive advantage of IRT models as compared to models based on Classical Test Theory is that the test scores of candidates who took the exam on different occasions are allocated to the same ability distribution, implying that their test results can be analysed together.
 To achieve this, parts of earlier exams were used in new exams (though the actual design was more complicated).
 The scores on the exam were standardized.
 A mark of 500 or higher means that the candidate had passed the exam and indicates that the learner has a proficiency at the B2 level (independent user, vantage level) as defined in the Common European Framework (Council of Europe, 2001), equivalent to IELTS 5.5 (International English Language Testing System) (Bechger et al., 2009).
 The STEX II data includes tests for all four language skills, described next.

 Speaking proficiency test (25 minutes).
 The typical speaking test consists of around 15 assignments.
 Learners are urged to respond orally to prompts like: “Friends of yours are expecting a baby.
 They intend to buy a house.
 They show ads of two houses for sale and ask you for your opinion.
 You tell your friends which house you like best and why”.
+Such prompts are often accompanied by visual aids.
 These spoken elicitations are recorded individually and digitally.
 Several independent expert evaluators each evaluate a separate part using both content and correctness criteria.
 Primary content criteria are the appropriateness of the content related to the task (about 30%) and vocabulary size (around 18%).
 The most important linguistic criteria are word and sentence formation (about 28%), and pronunciation (about 12%).
 The remaining 12% refers to fluency, rate of speech, coherence, word choice, and register.
 Average speaking proficiency was 517.90 (sd 36.23).

 Writing proficiency test (100 minutes).
 A typical writing test consists of three different tasks: writing seven or eight short responses to prompts, writing two short texts, and one or two longer text of between 150 and 300 words.
 Several independent expert evaluators evaluate the written production on content and correctness.
 The primary content criterion is adequacy/comprehensibility (about 40%).
 The most important linguistic criterion is grammatical correctness (about 40%).
 The remaining 20% refer to coherence, word choice, spelling, and composition.
 Average writing proficiency was 521.50 (sd 45.51).